rshuston/macCANable/README.md

 ## Basic Setup and Test:

-Note: You should have another device connected to your CAN bus that can transmit and receive messages.
+You'll need to have another device connected to your CAN bus that can transmit and receive messages.
 Examples are a Raspberry Pi with a CAN hat, a BeagleBone, a Linux or Windows machine with a suitable CAN adapter attached and configured.